 The rock in October

-So the only rock left on the hill was this rock and here it still stands more than 80 years later untouched (apart from when it was later blown into 3 pieces) with many buildings, companies, and parking spaces all around it, as you can see in my photos.
+So the only rock left on the hill was this rock, and here it still stands more than 80 years later, untouched (apart from when it was later blown into three pieces), with many buildings, companies, and parking spaces all around it, as you can see in my photos.

 Not many people know why this rock is still there, but now you know it - it is the home of a hidden person, and woe to those who disturb him.

-But the story isn't finished yet - as in 1940 Þorbjörn sold the poultry husbandry to some bakers.
+But the story isn't finished yet: in 1940, Þorbjörn sold the poultry farm to some bakers.
 The bakers hired a Norwegian manager, Einar Tönsberg, and soon expanded the poultry husbandry.

 A sunray by the rock - see how lovely and green the surroundings were

-Tönsberg had wanted to build a house for himself on the spot where the big rock was located and the rock would have to go!
+Tönsberg wanted to build a house for himself on the spot where the big rock stood, and the rock would have to go!

 Þorbjörn told him that he could not tamper with the rock, or else bad things would happen.
 So Tönsberg understood that this was an elf rock.